UrbanCode/Deploy-docs/docs/com.udeploy.admin.doc/topics/security_zos_versions.md

 #  IBM z/OS component versions

-Component versions forIBM® z/OS® are imported from the build LPAR by using the buzltool.sh command.
+Component versions forIBM® z/OS® are imported from the build LPAR by using the buztool.sh command.

 **Note:** The user account that runs buztool.sh must have access to the UNIX™ directories and files and MVS™ data sets.
 Refer to [IBM z/OS directories and data sets](security_zos_files.md).